marcinosesek/cks/section_13_manage_k8s_secrets/k8s_secrets.md

             ```
         1. Mount `EncryptionConfiguration` in K8s api server
         1. New secrets should be encrypted in etcd.
-Old passwords wan;t be encrypted
+Old passwords wan't be encrypted
         1. When we read secret via API it's not encrypted
         1. Without `- identity: {}` K8s api server can't get secrets
         1. To recreate all secrets and encrypt them: